oracle-livelabs/oci/oci-apm-getstarted/05-explore-trace-data/explore-trace-data.md

 	![Oracle Cloud, Trace Explorer](images/1-9-tx.png " ")

 8. Find a path with thick arrows in the diagram to identify the slowness.
-In the screenshot below, a path involving the checkout is obviously taking a long time.
+In the screenshot below, a path involving the checkout is taking a long time.

 	![Oracle Cloud, Trace Explorer](images/1-10-tx.png " ")

-9. Hover the mouse over the arrow between the last operation and database.
-A floating window shows information of the slow SQL executed.
+9. Hover the mouse over the arrow between the last operation and the database.
+A floating window shows information about the slow SQL executed.

 	![Oracle Cloud, Trace Explorer](images/1-11-tx.png " ")

 ## **Task 3**: Drill down to the trace Details

-1. Click the black triangle icon at the right side of the Query view.
+1. Click the black triangle icon on the right side of the Query view.
 A list of queries used in the session will show in a pulldown.
 Select the previous query executed.

 	![Oracle Cloud, Trace Explorer](images/1-12-tx.png " ")

 2. Now you are back at the **Traces** section.
 Look at the transactions (traces) executed by the monitor, and locate the slow trace that is taking more than 15 seconds.
 In the screenshot below, there is a trace that is taking 18 seconds to complete.
-Click the link on the first column.
+Click the link in the first column.

 	![Oracle Cloud, Trace Explorer](images/1-13-tx.png " ")